uviclibraries/gen-ai-research/1-prompt-ideas.md

 > **NOTE: If you'd like to earn a workshop badge, please take a picture or screenshot of the prompt and output for the image you created using your own prompt (and not the one provided) as this is one of the criteria to earn a workshop badge.**

 ### Let's Practice More Advanced Prompt Design skills!
 1. Let's use the topic of Global Warming to practice using some advanced prompt design techniques.
-Type or copy and paste the prompts below into Copilot and then let's look at the results:
+Type or copy and paste the prompts below into your GenAI tool and then let's look at the results:
   - Initial prompt:
 <br>```What is global warming and what are its causes?
 Provide sources.```<br>
   - Scope: